erikfredner/cv/cv.md

 ## University Teaching
 ### Courses as Instructor of Record
-Center for Spatial and Textual Analysis Undergraduate Research Program\
+Center for Spatial and Textual Analysis Summer Undergraduate Research Program\
 Stanford University \hfill 2020

 Literary Text Mining \
 Stanford University \hfill 2019-2020

-World Humanities 101: "What it is like to be alive"\
+World Humanities 10w1: "What it is like to be alive"\
 The City College of New York \hfill 2018-2019

 Writing Intensive Seminar in English: "Average Americans"\